Here are 21 Spaniel breeds that you may like!

 So, let’s look at the Spaniel breeds, by alphabetical order;

-In America, the Cocker spaniel developed into 2 distinct breeds - American and English.
+In the United States, the Cocker spaniel developed into 2 distinct breeds – American and English.
 Confusingly, they have slightly different names depending on which country you are in.
-In the USA the term 'Cocker Spaniel' refers to the breed called the 'American Cocker Spaniel' in England and Europe.
+In the USA the term ‘Cocker Spaniel’ refers to the breed called the ‘American Cocker Spaniel’ in England and Europe.

-On the other hand, in Europe the term 'Cocker Spaniel' refers to the breed called the 'English Cocker Spaniel' in the USA.
+On the other hand, in Europe and the United Kingdom the term ‘Cocker Spaniel’ refers to the breed called the ‘English Cocker Spaniel’ in the USA.
 The American Cocker Spaniel is smaller than the English, with a shorter, domed head, a shorter nose, and it has longer ears and a longer coat.
+The link below takes you to our American counterpart, the American Cocker Spaniel page.

 As the name suggests, this is a Water Spaniel, and it originated in the Great Lakes area of the USA.
 They have a dense, waterproof coat, webbed feet and thickly padded feet.
 They have a deep chestnut – colored coat which is wavy or curly.